logo

 Stocks and Shares ISA

 Fidelity’s award-winning Stocks and Shares ISA is a tax-efficient way for you to save.
-You can put aside up to £20,000 in the 2024/25 tax year (plus an additional £5k in the new Brit ISA announced in the March 2023 budget), and pay no income or capital gains tax on your investments.
+You can put aside up to £20,000 in the 2024/25 tax year, and pay no income or capital gains tax on your investments.
 You can either invest a lump sum or set up a regular savings plan from as little as £25.

 With a Fidelity Stocks and Shares ISA, you simply pick your investments in the same way you would with a general investment account – either by creating your own portfolio of hand-chosen investments from the thousands of funds and shares on offer or opting for a ready-made portfolio aligned to your risk profile and goals.